Parson Russell Terrier

 There are a large number of dog breeds that share similarities with the Parson Russell Terrier.

-- Jack Russell Terrier – The most obviously similar dog is the Jack Russell Terrier, which will be discussed in greater detail in the section below.
+- Jack Russell Terrier – The most obviously similar dog is the Jack Russell Terrier.

 - Rat Terrier – Conversely, the Rat Terrier is like a PRT’s little brother.
 It was bred for the pursuit of smaller game and vermin, as its name clearly denotes.
-Apart from that, however, it is a very similar dog that is well-suited for apartment living in particular as long as it gets a healthy dose of daily exercise.
+Apart from that, however, it is a very similar dog that fits apartment living in particular as long as it gets a healthy dose of daily exercise.

 Parson Russell Terrier Versus Jack Russell Terrier